ENGR 111 Engineering Graphics (2)

 ENGR 212 Dynamics (3)

-Prerequisite: ENGR 211 with a grade of "C" or better.
+Prerequisite: MATH 231 and ENGR 211 each with a grade of “C” or better.
 Application of classical mechanics to engineering problems of motion and acceleration.
 Topics include kinematics and kinetics of particles, systems of particles, and rigid bodies.

 ENGR 213 Strength of Materials (3)

-Prerequisite: ENGR 211 with a grade of "C" or better.
+Prerequisite: MATH 231 and ENGR 211 each with a grade of “C” or better.
 Stress and deformation analysis of materials and solid structures under a variety of load conditions.
 Topics include stress and strain definitions, uniaxial loading, linear elasticity, material behaviors, bending of beams, torsion of circular shafts, and thin-walled tubes.

 ENGR 214 Engineering Materials with Lab (3)

-Prerequisite: ENGR 213 with a grade of “C” or better.
+Prerequisite: CHEM 111 and ENGR 213 each with a grade of “C” or better.
 Atomic structure, bonding, and crystal structure of solids.
 Mechanical and physical properties of solids mechanical and physical tests, phase equilibria, and processing of solids.
 Strengthening methods, principles of material selection, ferrous and non-ferrous metallurgy, polymers, and ceramic composites.
 Three hours of lab per week.

 ENGR 221 Electrical Circuits (3)